 The guidelines are similar to HIPAA guidelines in the fact that they are designed to protect the patient.

 Some key points to the GDPR are:

 Strict adherence to patient consent when getting personal details.

-- Rules that guides how long a healthcare provider can hold onto patient information.
+Rules that guide how long a healthcare provider can hold onto patient information.